HAREESHRAVI/React-hangman/README.md

 # React-hangman

+Hangman is a classic word-guessing game where one player thinks of a word and the other player tries to guess it by suggesting letters within a certain number of guesses.Created using Typescript and React js

 ## Description:

 The Hangman game implemented in React and TypeScript offers a modern and interactive user experience.
 The game consists of a user interface where players can interact with the game elements to guess the hidden word.
 Here's an overview of the main components and features: